 In addition to his management activities, Gayer conducts research on a variety of economic issues, with a particular focus on public finance, environmental and energy economics, housing, and regulatory policy.
 He has published dozens of academic journal articles and speaks regularly on the economic outlook and economic policies to various audiences and to the local and national media.

-Prior to joining the Brookings Institution in September 2009, he was associate professor of public policy at Georgetown University.
+Gayer’s background includes extensive experience in academia, government, and public policy organizations.
+Prior to joining the Brookings in 2009, he was associate professor of public policy at Georgetown University.
 From 2007 to 2008, he was deputy assistant secretary for Economic Policy at the Department of the Treasury.
 While at Treasury, he worked primarily on housing and credit market policies, as well as on energy and environmental issues, health care, Social Security and Medicare.